Diana Churchill: Military service

-She was an officer in the Women's Royal Naval Service during the Second World War.
+Churchill was an officer in the Women's Royal Naval Service during World War II.

 Health problems and suicide

 Churchill had several nervous breakdowns.
 In 1962, she began working with the Samaritans, an organisation created for the prevention of suicide.
 On 20 October 1963, she died at 58 Chester Row, Westminster, S.W.1, leaving an estate valued at £59,259.
 The cause of death was an overdose of barbiturates, and a coroner later concluded that it was a case of suicide.
-She is buried with her parents (who both outlived her) and her siblings (Marigold originally was interred in Kensal Green Cemetery in London, but her remains were re-located in 2019 to join the rest of her family) at St Martin's Church, Bladon, near Woodstock, Oxfordshire.
+She is buried with her parents (who both outlived her) and her siblings (Marigold originally was interred in a tomb at Kensal Green Cemetery in London, but her remains were relocated in 2019 to join the rest of her family) at St Martin's Church, Bladon, near Woodstock, Oxfordshire.